IMMZEK/AggieCode/README.md

 *   ✅ Integrate Monaco Editor using `monaco-vue`.
 *   ✅ Implement basic routing (login, IDE workspace).

-### Phase 2: Authentication with OAuth 2.0 (Completed)
+### Phase 2: Authentication with OAuth 2.0 (In Progress)

+*   Deciding Between:
-*   ✅ Implement OAuth 2.0 Authorization Code Grant flow.
+    *   A - Implement OAuth 2.0 Authorization Code Grant flow.
-*   ✅ Use Google as the identity provider.
+    *   B - Use Google (Firebase) as the identity provider.
-*   ✅ Create a backend server (Express.js) to handle token exchange and refresh.
+*   Create a backend server (Express.js) to handle token exchange and refresh.
 *   ✅ Securely store the Client Secret on the backend.
-*   ✅ Store access tokens and refresh tokens in the frontend.
+*   Store access tokens and refresh tokens (if applicable) in the frontend (Vuex/Pinia and localStorage).
 *   ✅ Implement token refresh logic.

-### Phase 3: Collaboration (In Progress)
+### Phase 3: Basic ML Autocompletion (In Progress)

+*   ✅ Select a suitable pre-trained open-source model (**CodeBERT**).
+*   Create a backend API endpoint (`/api/autocomplete`) to handle autocompletion requests.
+*   Load the CodeBERT model and tokenizer using the Hugging Face `transformers` library.
+*   Implement input preprocessing and inference logic in the backend.
+*   Integrate the autocompletion API with the `CodeEditor.vue` component.
+*   Implement debouncing on the frontend.
+*   Display suggestions in the Monaco Editor.

+### Phase 4: Enhanced Autocompletion

+*   Fine-tune the CodeBERT model (if necessary) on a dataset of Python code.
+*   Optimize model inference for latency (experiment with `generate()` parameters).
+*   Implement basic caching on the backend.
+*   Improve context handling and UI/UX for displaying suggestions.

+### Phase 5: Collaboration (Partially Implemented)

 *   Integrate Y.js and `y-websocket` for real-time document synchronization.
 *   Implement Socket.IO for real-time event broadcasting.